-- Develop an e-resume that is concise. - Situations involving exceptional personal requirements (i.e. co-locations, special needs, etc.), will be handled on a case-by-case basis to balance the needs of the Coast Guard and the individual. - If you are married to an active duty service member, ensure that "dual military" is indicated at the top of the narrative section of your e-resume. - A command endorsement by the unit Commanding Officer or his/her designee is required for all reserve senior enlisted requesting tour extensions, early rotations, or SERA positions.
-When requesting an extension, always include other assignment options in the likely event the extension is not granted. - E-resumes submitted with fewer than three assignment choices have resulted in the past with members being assigned to positions other than what they requested due to the limited choices of assignments provided.
+- Develop an e-resume that is concise. - Situations involving exceptional personal requirements (i.e. co-locations, special needs, etc.), will be handled on a case-by-case basis to balance the needs of the Coast Guard and the individual. - If you are married to an active duty service member, ensure that "dual military" is indicated at the top of the narrative section of your e-resume. - A command endorsement by the unit Commanding Officer or his/her designee is required for all reserve senior enlisted requesting tour extensions, early rotations, or SERA positions. - When requesting an extension, always include other assignment options in the likely event the extension is not granted. - E-resumes submitted with fewer than three assignment choices may result in assignment to positions other than those requested or the Individual Ready Reserve (IRR), due to the limited choices of assignments provided.